Skip To Content

 “We need to be financially prepared for 100-year lives.
 That puts a spotlight on the savings you’ve built up since they need to last for that longer life.”

-I’m not alone in my decision to work in retirement.
-More than a quarter of today’s retirees report collecting income from a job.1 And with companies increasingly adopting remote work as the new norm, the ability to do your job from anywhere — even your vacation home — could provide more incentive for people to continue working in retirement.
-If you’re considering doing so, discussing the following questions with a financial advisor could help you better understand what the extra income might mean for your finances.
+With some companies adopting remote work as the norm, the ability to do your job from anywhere — even your vacation home — could provide even more incentive to continue working in retirement.
+If you’re considering doing so, asking yourself the following questions could help you better understand what the extra income might mean for your finances.

 Switch to Accessibility Friendly View